technodelight/magento_custom_reports_example/README.md

- Because I haven't found any detailed article about how to create a report and how it works, I decided to write one myself, where I try to give you some details, not just a plain-code-figure-it-out-yourself stuff.
+ Because I haven't found any detailed article about how to create a report and how it works, I decided to write one myself, where I try to give you some details, not just a plain-code-figure-out-everything-yourself stuff.
 The example would be quite simple, but it just fits for an excersice: list the orders grand total and shipping amount, and - to give this story a little twist - we would like to display how much percent was the shipping amount of the order's total.
 We would like to display totals too under our grid.